Vishaal Mall

-Vishaal de Mal is a shopping mall in the city of Madurai, Tamil Nadu.
+Vishaal Mall is a shopping mall in the city of Madurai, Tamil Nadu.
 It is the 20th large format mall in southern Tamil Nadu and the city's first integrated multi-utility mall.

 About the mall

-The Rs.75 crores project, which took more than two years to complete, has a gross leasable area of 220000 sqft.
+The Rs.
+75 crores project, which took more than two years to complete, has a gross leasable area of 220000 sqft.
 The mall has a 10000 sqft play area with games like dashing cars and bowling.
-It has a 12000 sqft food court, which includes Marybrown.
+It has a 12000 sqft food court, which includes Mary brown.
 The mall houses department stores, apparel and jewelry shops.

-The mall houses has India's first 7D+ experience theater.
+The mall houses has India's first 7D+ experience Theater.

-The mall has another theater with five Inox screens with a total capacity of 1302 (the screens have 166, 178, 350, 318, and 290 seats respectively).
+The mall has another Theater with five INOX screens with a total capacity of 1302 (the screens have 166, 178, 350, 318, and 290 seats respectively).
 It has a parking capacity of about 150 cars.